 What if the mid-week service became prayer meeting night again, and there was such a strong awareness of God’s presence you had trouble finding a place to sit?

 We believe God would be honored.
-That’s why as we move toward the new year you will begin to see the appeal, HOPE heals.
+That’s why as we move forward you will see much about HOPE Heals.
 HOPE is an acronym for Houses Of Prayer Everywhere.
-We urge you to begin to ask God to show you what that would look like where you live.
+We urge you to ask God to show you what that would look like where you worship.